goodtofufriday/megaman-battle--network-exe-chip-project/README.md

 ## Exe 6 Link Navis

-Eeprom used is an Atmel 24C08AN.
+Eeprom used is an Atmel 24C08AN SOIC.
+Do not buy the tsop verion.
+They are physically different.

 The chip can be programmed cheaply with a tl866 programmer.